giamba95/SaplingSimilarity/README.md

 - probabilistic_spreading
 - pearson
 - sapling_similarity

+# Computational time
+To test our code we used a computer with the following specifics:
+- RAM: 32 GiB
+- processor: Intel® Core™ i7-10700 CPU @ 2.90GHz × 16

+with our computer the time required to run the SSCF method is:
+- export data: 1.13s
+- amazon-product: 6.92s
+- gowalla: 512.03s
+- yelp2018: 512.90s
+- amazon-book 11896.65s

+to run the methods we do matrix multiplications and with big datasets the computer may not be able to execute the calculations. for this reason we implemented also a version in which similarity and recommendation matrices are computed in 10 blocks (the number of blocks may be regulated changing the M1 variable in the code).
+This version is main_light.py and with our computer it is necessary in order to run the code in the amazon-book dataset.

 # Rating prediction
 We also provide an implementation to predict ratings with movielens data (movielens_rating folder)